jbBoss/Jbijeesh/README.md

 ## to build the docker file

-docker build -t bijeesh_jithu_coding_assignment12 .
+"docker build -t bijeesh_jithu_coding_assignment13 ."

 ## How to Run the Project Locally